Garnik645/cpp_problems/doc/dict1.md

 ```

 ## 4. Copy & Move
-Add following member functions to your `Dictionary` class:
+Add the following member functions to your `Dictionary` class:

 ```c++
     // copy constructor